 [01:19] – Highlighted Resource of the Week – Association Virtual Events – a free Tagoras report based on data collected from over 100 organizations that provides decision makers who want leading edge knowledge to support their strategic planning for virtual events.
 It touches on topics like timing and pricing; registration and attendance; tools commonly used to deliver virtual events; and common mistakes to avoid.
-Note there will be a new version of the report released in September 2018.

 Here’s the definition from the Association Virtual Events report: